 The zinc electrode is immersed in a solution of a soluble salt of zinc, often a nitrate, because nitrate salts are very soluble.
 In this battery, Zn(NO3)2 is the sink for Zn2+ ions — a place for them to go after they're created in the oxidation half reaction.
 Likewise, the copper electrode is immersed in a solution of Cu(NO3)2, which provides a source of Cu2+ ions for the reduction reaction.

 As the cell is operating, the oxidation reaction removes two electrons from solid zinc atoms, producing a Zn2+ ion.
-A buildup of Zn2+ ions in the anode solution would cause the reaction to stop because of repulsion of the positive particles, so we must provide them with a way to "leave."
+A buildup of Zn2+ ions in the anode solution would cause the reaction to stop because of repulsion of the positive particles, so we must provide them with a way to "leave," and/or to be matched with a counterion (NO3-).
 That is accomplished with the salt bridge, a solution-filled tube that allows ions to flow freely.

 Those Zn2+ ions flow into the cathode solution and are there to pair with excess NO3- ions produced from the reduction of Cu2+ to copper metal, which "plates" onto the copper electrode, making it grow thicker.
 NO3- ions can also flow through the salt bridge to charge-neutralize the Zn2+ ions formed in the oxidation reaction.

 The voltages (Eo) in the diagram will be explained below.